 Calculated Activity Adjustments: GM's will not be penalized if they joined mid-season/offseason.
 The lotto formula uses a percentage instead of a total to account for this.
 If a GM has less than 5 activity chances and a percentage below 80%, the "Calc Act%" will be adjusted to 80%.
 If a GM had no activity chances, their percentage will reflect their team's previous GM's activity.

-The draft lottery results will revealed during a live stream using a draft lottery simulator such as https://draftpicklottery.com/.
+The draft lottery results will be revealed during a live stream using a proprietary draft lottery program written in Python 3.
+The program is open-source and available upon request.

 Rounds 1-5 will take place in StatsPlus using the draft tool.
 The time limit for each pick is 10 hours.
 If a team's draft time expires, they will be put on auto-pick in Stats+ and will remain on auto until the draft completes.